 Depending on your needs, here are my final recommendations:

-- To get started with basic statistical ideas such as the mean and median – read Darrell Huff’s How to Lie with Statistics, 1954.
+- To get started with basic statistical ideas such as the mean and median – read The tiger that isn’t: Seeing through a world of numbers by Michael Blastland and Andrew Dilnot, 2008, Profile Books.

 - To get a brief, but useful introduction to using statistics in your user experience work – get Tom Tullis and Bill Albert’s Measuring the User Experience: Collecting, Analyzing, and Presenting Usability Metrics, 2008